davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 ## Cargo subcommands
 [cargo-subcommands]: #cargo-subcommands

-As opaque dependencies, any Cargo command which accepts a package spec with `-p` will only additionally recognise `core`, `alloc` and `std` and none of their dependencies.
-Many of Cargo's subcommands will need modification to support
+Any Cargo command which accepts a package spec with `-p` will now additionally recognise `core`, `alloc` and `std` and none of their dependencies.
+Many of Cargo's subcommands will need modification to support build-std:
-build-std:

 [`cargo add`][cargo-add]'s heuristics will include adding `std`, `alloc` or `core` as builtin dependencies if these crate names are provided. `cargo add`